Governance of Apax

 Each Guernsey-based Apax Fund is managed by its own General Partner (each, a “GP”) which is responsible for investment and divestment decisions, portfolio management and risk management for the relevant fund.
 Each fund typically comprises a series of Guernsey limited partnerships.

 The GP of each fund receives investment advice from Apax, its Investment Adviser.

 The Board of the GP of each fund is comprised of experienced executive and non-executive directors.
 Each GP board meets frequently and is regularly briefed by a senior Apax Investment Committee member about the pipeline of potential new transactions or exits, portfolio company developments, and other relevant topics.
 The GP board for each fund also reviews formal investment and exit recommendations made by Apax and, if in agreement with a recommendation, the GP will make the relevant investment or exit decision.

 The GP of each Guernsey-based Apax Fund is regulated by the Guernsey Financial Services Commission (the “GFSC”).

 Apax Partners Guernsey Limited (“APG”) is the primary administrator to Guernsey-based Apax Funds, and is regulated by the GFSC.
-The directors of APG are Simon Cresswell, Mark Despres, Andrew Guille and Stephen Kempen.
+The directors of APG are Simon Cresswell, Mark Despres, Stephen Kempen and Jeremy Latham.
 Its registered office address is Third Floor, Royal Bank Place, 1 Glategny Esplanade, St Peter Port, GY1 2HJ, Guernsey.

 For Apax X, a Luxembourg fund vehicle was established that invests in parallel with the Apax X Guernsey fund vehicles.
 This fund is an EU alternative investment fund with an EU alternative investment fund manager (a third-party Luxembourg domiciled fund manager).